 6. Ventilation Pipe:

-1. Septic tank use the natural method of waste decomposition and thus is good for the environment.
+1. Septic tank uses the natural method of waste decomposition and thus is good for the environment.

-2. It has a long life span and last for several years.
+2. It has a long life span and lasts for several years.

 3. Septic tanks are relatively affordable and economical.

-4. Septic tanks are efficient in purifying the wastewater to the extent that the effluent can be used for groundwater recharge.
+4. Septic tanks are efficient in purifying the wastewater so that the effluent can be used for groundwater recharge.

 5. The maintenance cost of the septic tank is less.

-6. It is very desirable for the rural areas.
+6. It is very desirable for rural areas.